Your Shopping Cart

 mens tie for courtroom

-For a tie that matches our striped blue dress shirt, try something like our maroon plaid tie.
+For a tie that matches our striped blue long-sleeved dress shirt, try something like our maroon plaid tie.
 This should add another layer of professionalism to the mix.
 Again, keep the Windsor knot and add a black blazer on top.

 If possible, get a blazer that is tapered in the middle so it shows the definition in your body.
-Always tuck the collar of the dress shirt underneath the blazer and keep your tie underneath the blazer if you choose to button it up.
+Always tuck the collar of the shirt underneath the blazer and keep your tie underneath the blazer if you choose to button it up.

 As for the pants, we have said it many times for the shirts and we give the same advice for dress pants.
 Slim fit is your safest option for any type of built man.
 Short and tall men can benefit from these fitted pants, but you want to make sure they are not too tight.
 If there are wrinkles when you sit down, then they probably fit too tight somewhere.
 It should look tapered around the leg, but loose enough to pass the one-inch test where you pull the fabric of the pants and it stretches an inch.